Guba-Technology/installation/README.md

-Markdown content:

-md
-Copy
-Edit
-# ERPNext v15 Installation and Production Setup on Ubuntu 22.04
+# ERPNext  Installation and Production Setup on Ubuntu 22.04

 ## Prerequisites